There are now 3 possible online modes for units:

 Students develop an increased awareness of intercultural understanding and of language learning, as well as research skills and communication strategies and increased awareness of how languages work in general.

-- Students are able to (1) gain an increased level of competency in all four macroskills—listening to, speaking, reading and writing German corresponding to Level A2 of the Common European Framework of Reference for Languages (Gemeinsamer Europaischer Referenzrahmen) and (2) develop an increased awareness of intercultural understanding and language learning, as well as research skills and communication strategies.
+- Students are able to (1) demonstrate an increased level of competency in all four macroskills—listening to, speaking, reading and writing German corresponding to Level A2 of the Common European Framework of Reference for Languages (Gemeinsamer Europaischer Referenzrahmen) and (2) demonstrate an increased awareness of intercultural understanding and language learning, as well as research skills and communication strategies.

 - Unit Coordinator(s)